diagrams/diagrams-doc/doc/paths.rst

   (square 1 :: Trail' Loop V2 Double) # cutLoop :: Trail' Line V2 Double

 is exactly the same as `square 1 :: Trail' Line V2 Double`.
 So there are no exercises here; it's simply useful to be aware that in any situation where something that is naturally a loop is interpreted as a line (for example, `square 1 :: Trail' Line V2 Double`), `cutLoop` is being used under the hood.

 Trails
 ======

 We have now seen both types of trails.
 The `Trail` type is simply a wrapper around both lines and loops.
-That is, something of type `Trail V2 Double` is either a line or a loop, wrapped up so the type does not tell you which it is (though it is possible to recover the information dynamically, using functions like `withTrail`).
+That is, something of type `Trail v n` is either a line or a loop, wrapped up so the type does not tell you which it is (though it is possible to recover the information dynamically, using functions like `withTrail`).
 To make a line or loop into a `Trail`, use `wrapLine` or `wrapLoop`, respectively.
 Many